digiltd/oh-rtd-test/Controlling-openHAB-with-your-voice.md

 	end

 ## TODO
-Please feel free to translate this rule into english.
+Please feel free to translate this rule into English.
 If you have a working and well tested solution, please add/replace the rule above.